 The Project Share program is solely administered by CCS on behalf of the Springfield Utility Board (SUB).

-Project Share will start on November 1st..
-We will start making appointments on October 29, 2012.
+Project Share appointments start on November 1st..
+We will start making appointments the last week in October.
 This program is for Springfield Utility Board Customers who have a past due billing.
 There isn’t a waiting list for this program so you will need to talk to a member of our staff to make an appointment.